davidgatti/How-to-Understand-Sockets-Using-IoT/Templates/README.md

 Folders:

-- NodeJS: has the code in JavaScript.
+- **NodeJS**: has the code in JavaScript.
-- Particle: have code written in C++ specific to Particle itself.
+- **Particle**: has code written in C++ specific to Particle itself.

 How can C++ be specific to just one device?
-Because in this case I'm using classes that are specific for Particle.
+Because in this case I'm using classes that are specific to Particle.
 For example the TCPClient is a implementation made by Particle.

 Depending on your device you’ll have to use something else, but still similar in its working.